Mephi78/obsidian-help-de/de/Obsidian Publish/Publish your content.md

 ### Ignore data

-To ignore a note in Obsidian Publish, set `publish: false` in the [[Properties]] of the note.
+To ignore a note in Obsidian Publish, set `publish: false` in the [[Eigenschaften]] of the note.
 The note no longer appears in the list of notes to publish.

 You can also auto-ignore notes and images in specific folders by adding them as **Excluded** folders: